Telehealth-header-image

 State Office of Rural Health staff and hospital staff can search online to determine whether potential activities are allowable or unallowable under the SHIP Program.

-SHIP Funding Updates and Recommendations
+SHIP Funding Priorities

 Hospitals must first meet SHIP funding priorities before using resources to support investments in other areas.
-SHIP funding priority areas include:

-1. SHIP funds should be prioritized by participating Critical Access Hospitals (CAH) in the following manner:
+SHIP funds should be prioritized by participating Critical Access Hospitals (CAH) in the following manner:

-b) ICD-11[1] coding readiness and/or implementation activities.
+1. ICD-11 coding readiness and/or implementation activities.

 If a CAH has implemented both MBQIP and ICD-11 activities, then that hospital may select a different activity listed on the SHIP Allowable Investments contained within the hospital application.
-SHIP funds for non-CAHs should be prioritized in the following manner:

-a.
-ICD-11 coding readiness and/or implementation activities
+1) ICD-11 coding readiness and/or implementation activities

-If a Prospective Payment System hospital has implemented ICD-11 activities then that hospital may select a different activity on the SHIP Allowable Investments
+If a Prospective Payment System hospital has implemented ICD-11 activities then that hospital may select a different allowable activity.

-1) the purchase will optimally affect the hospital’s ability to transform its practice and participate in a Medicare Shared Savings Program or an ACO, increase value-based purchasing objectives, aid in the adoption of ICD-11, and/or support care transitions/coordination.
-Hospitals are encouraged to align SHIP purchases in ways that ensure the consistent and systematic fair, just, and impartial treatment[2] of all patients by addressing Social Determinants of Health[3] (SDOH) to improve the quality of healthcare provided; and
+1. The purchase will optimally affect the hospital’s ability to transform its practice and participate in a Medicare Shared Savings Program or an ACO, increase value based purchasing objectives, aid in the adoption of ICD-11, and/or support care transitions/coordination.
+Hospitals are encouraged to align SHIP purchases in ways that ensure the consistent and systematic fair, just, and impartial treatment of all patients by addressing Social Determinants of Health (SDOH) to improve the quality of healthcare provided; and

-2) The hospital receives permission from both its SORH SHIP Director if in a state and the state/territory’s SHIP Director’s FORHP Project Officer.
+1. The hospital receives permission from both its SORH SHIP Director if in a state and the state/territory’s SHIP Director’s FORHP Project Officer.

 In This Toolkit